lupyuen/lupyuen.github.io/src/testbot.md

 _Why are we doing this?_

 Testing a Pull Request on Real Hardware is a __Compulsory, Cumbersome Chore__.
-Especially for our Open-Source Project that's championed by Unpaid Volunteers.
+Executed by Unpaid Volunteers who care about Code Quality.
 Let's make it a little less painful! 👍

 (Be Mindful: Pull Requests might have [__Security Concerns__](https://lupyuen.github.io/articles/testbot#securing-our-bot))